ApayRus/keyboard-tutorial/tutorial/keyboard12.md

 Check how app works. `Shift` should sound with any language layout.

+GITHUB COMMIT

+### Method `playKey`

-But in such a code there is something wrong.
-Playing audio happens inside `setActiveKey` which is ok now.
+There is something wrong in our code.
+Playing audio happens inside `setActiveKey`.
 But what if we want to play audio without activating key, or activate key without playing audio?

 Let's create a new method `playKey` and remove playing logic from `setActiveKey`.